Read in:

 wtf swaggest trip2g

-Interface size whole service (large) none only needed methods
+Interface size whole service (big) none only the needed methods

 Dependencies struct fields closures Env interface